gebhardm/flmdisplay/README.md

 script and its usage. ("Wer lesen kann, ist klar im Vorteil")

-Note that css/ and js/ are just script storages of reuse components without further information - on these your have to use the original sources...
+Note that css/ and js/ are just script storages of reuse components without further information - on these you have to use the original sources...
 (I will not Google this for you)

 All code provided under the respective licences; if not denoted otherwise